switchensemble/switchensemble.github.io/_posts/concerts-2022/2022-11-19-hallwalls.md

 Julius Eastman lived in upstate New York and NYC for much of his career.
 While his work was under-appreciated during his lifetime it has gained significant recognition in the past decade.
 NPR has described his music as “challenging, mischievously irreverent, and sometimes ecstatic”.
 Buddha (1984) is a late period open instrumentation work, a single-page, hand drawn score of a resonating oval encompassing 20 staves of non-durational pitches, without performance instructions.

-With support from the New York State Council on the Arts and the Amphion Foundation.
+*Resonant Mechanisms is made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
+Our program is also made possible with support from the Amphion Foundation.*